 From inspection of Table~\ref{tab:chi2-ttb} and of Fig.~\ref{fig:top-ATLAS-2-chi2}, we make considerations very similar to those made for Drell-Yan weak boson production measurements at the LHC 13~TeV.
 Namely, that the values of $\chi^2_{\rm exp+th}$, computed with different input PDFs, are closer to each other than the corresponding values of $\chi^2_{\rm exp}$, and that the former are generally rather similar across PDF sets.
-The only partial exception to this trend is represented by ABMP16, which displays values of the $\chi^2$ that are either sizeably smaller ({\it e.g.}~for the ATLAS all-hadronic measurements) or larger ({\it e.g.}~for the ATLAS lepton+jets measurements) than the values obtained with the other PDF sets.
-This fact suggests that these top-quark pair datasets may discriminate PDF sets on the basis of their different behaviour of the gluon PDF, to which they are maximally sensitive.
-The ABMP16 gluon PDF is indeed softer than that of other PDF sets at large values of $x$.
+The only partial exceptions are given by the ATLAS all-hadronic double differential measurement, for which the values of $\chi^2_{\rm exp+th}$ are away from one by slightly more than 1$\sigma$ for the MSHT20 and CT18Z sets, and the ATLAS leptons+jet single-differential measurement in the absolute value of the top-quark rapidity, for which the total $\chi^2_{\rm exp+th}$ computed with NNPDF3.1 is slightly more than 1$\sigma$ away from one.
+As far as CMS is concerned, the leptons+jet double differential distribution is poorly described by all PDF sets, with the total $\chi^2_{\rm exp+th}$ being away from one by more than 3$\sigma$ for all PDF sets.
+Less dramatic, but still significant, is the spread of $\chi^2_{\rm exp+th}$ values across PDF sets for the CMS lepton+jets single-differential distribution in the absolute rapidity of the top-quark and of the top-quark pair: in the former case, predictions obtained with CT18Z and MSHT20 are $2\sigma$ away from one, whereas predictions obtained with MSHT20 and NNPDF4.0 are about $3\sigma$ away from one (with NNPDF4.0 performing a little worse than MSHT20 by a quarter of a sigma).